the-openary/website-dev/content/english/neutrino/devinfo.md

 <!-- First thing to figure out was the kinematics setup.
 Being a portable printer, I needed something that was size-efficient and could print fast as well.

+Before considering *any* setup though, I first set myself a constraint of being only allowed common 3D printing hardware, so I made a list of what I was allowed to use:

+- MGN Linear rails
+- Common stepper motors
+-

+This does limit the amount of innovation that can be done, but I felt as though this would make the project much more approachable for adoption, which was one of the main goals of the printer.

+Once that was out of the way, I was left with a couple options:

+A core-XY style setup \
+A bed slinger

 The most common setup are bed slingers.
 I ruled this out fairly early on for 2 reasons:

 1. It was inefficient with size on the y-axis